amantalwar04/new-Repo/README.md

 This is a test repository.
 Updated text from the browser.

 ## Heading 2
 Test paragraph.
-Testing pull request.
+The following table describes the sample projects in this repository.

   <table style="width:100%">
  <tr>